 It can be tough to make sure children following a plant-based diet get all the protein they need and not too much starch.
 Vegan Tacos in a Bowl are a great solution.
 Not only does it look great—vibrant and crunchy—it’s no-fuss.
-The hearty, low-fat bowl includes super foods like avocado, Little Potatoes and black beans, plus sweet corn (a kids’ fave), juicy halved cherry tomatoes, and to add flavor, sliced green onion, cumin, garlic and chili powder.
+The hearty, low-fat bowl includes super foods like avocado, Little potatoes, and black beans, plus sweet corn (a kids’ fave), juicy halved cherry tomatoes, and to add flavor, sliced green onion, cumin, garlic and chili powder.
 Omit any spice for fussy eaters and either substitute white rice with brown or leave it out altogether.
 This dish tastes great warm or cold, and is great for non-vegans, too.
 Pack it all in to one Tupperware and lunch is ready to go.

 Nutty, crispy Homemade Potato Chips with Seeds transform a no-no fast food into a tasty, nutritious yes.
-Take your favorite Little Potatoes, say Terrific Trio, cut into quarters, toss with canola, hemp, chia, poppy, sesame and flax seeds, add a dash of coarse kosher salt and roast in the oven.
+Take your favorite Little potatoes, say Terrific Trio, cut into quarters, toss with canola, hemp, chia, poppy, sesame and flax seeds, add a dash of coarse kosher salt and roast in the oven.
 You and the kids will never go back to bagged chips again.
-This version is just 365 calories a serving versus 536 for the commercial variety, and a primo source of fiber, vitamins and minerals.
+This version is just 365 calories a serving versus 536 for the commercial variety, and a primo source of fiber, vitamins, and minerals.

-Salad in a jar
+Salad in a Jar

 Children will eat salad if it’s bright and inviting looking and in an interesting format.
 They also often prefer dipping, so best to put the dressing on the side in a sealed container.
-Try Veggie-Loaded Summer Potato Salad Jars in a tote-able safe plastic container: a bright combo of baked yellow or red Creamers, shredded purple cabbage, spinach, diced red pepper and fresh parsley (leave out the onion)—or use veggies your kids like; snap peas, shredded carrots, etc. The homemade Tahini dressing is tangy, sweet and creamy with a dash of citrus, like a healthier Ranch.
+Try Veggie-Loaded Summer Potato Salad Jars in a tote-able safe plastic container: a bright combo of baked yellow or red Creamer potatoes, shredded purple cabbage, spinach, diced red pepper and fresh parsley (leave out the onion)—or use veggies your kids like; snap peas, shredded carrots, etc. The homemade Tahini dressing is tangy, sweet and creamy with a dash of citrus, like a healthier Ranch.
 Or if you’re in a hurry, just use store bought.
 It’s all good!

-To get more tips on nutritious eating, plus find new delicious and healthy recipes, sign up for our monthly newsletter.
+To get more tips on nutritious eating, plus find new delicious and healthy recipes, sign up for our email newsletter.
 And join the social media conversation!
 If you have questions, comments or quips, don’t hesitate to get in touch: [email protected].